habuka036/wakame-vdc-wiki/en/install-guide.md

     sudo  /etc/init.d/network restart

 #### Configuration

+Next we are going to configure Wakame-vdc and download a machine image containing Ubuntu 10.04 that we can start instances of.
+You can either do it manually or run a script we have provided.
+Both methods will amount to the same result.
+The script should be easier but doing it manually will teach you more about Wakame-vdc.

+##### Using the script

+The script can be found here: https://raw.githubusercontent.com/axsh/wakame-vdc/master/scripts/install_guide_demo_data.sh

+It will perform all the steps explained below except reserving ip addresses. (which is optional)

+You need to tell it about the network you want to start your instances in.
+Run the script without parameters to see how to use it.

+After running the script and [optionally reserving ip addresses](install-guide#reserve-ip), skip over to the [Start Wakame-vdc](install-guide#start) section.

+##### Manual configuration

 The different Wakame-vdc services require their own config files.
 Unfortunately they aren't automatically installed with the rpm packages.
 There are examples included in the Wakame-vdc source tree though.
 Copy those over manually.